wfxr/minimap.vim/README.md

 ```
 Or use [scrollbar.nvim](https://github.com/Xuyuanp/scrollbar.nvim) instead if what you want
 is a pure scrollbar indicator.

 ---
+#### How do the color priorities work?

+A higher priority color group will override a lower priority color group.
+By default, search > cursor/window position > git colors

+---
 #### I don't like the default highlight group, how to change it?